Health coaching for managers

 It is important to know that the HRV:

-• differs from person to person
+• is different from person to person

-• can vary from day to day
+• may vary from day to day

-• does not represent an absolute performance feature
+• is not an absolute performance feature

 • Compare your values over a period of at least 4 weeks

-• to analyze trends
+• Analyze trends

-• In the best case, consult an expert
+• in the best case consult an expert

-The 6 coaching doctors:
+The 6 Coaching Doctors:

 Sleep